ryansheehy0/Neo-C/Readme.md

   - Ex: `add(1, 5)` is assumed to be of type `i64`.
 Or `add(1.0, 5.0)` is assumed to be of type `f64`.

 ## [Casting/Converting](#neo-c)
 Casting can be thought of as a special syntax for conversion functions.
-In Neo-C, casting has been replaced with the Convert Library.
+To simplify things, casting in Neo-C has been replaced with the Convert Library.

-doesn't have this special syntax and instead handles conversions through the Convert Library.
-This simplifies the syntax of the language and allows for more consistency in handling error handlings.

-Casting can be seen as a special syntax for conversion functions.
-In Neo-C, casting is replaced with the Convert Library, which handles all conversions.
-This approach simplifies the language's syntax and ensures more consistent error handling.

-Neo-C removes casting in order to simplify the language.
-Instead, Neo-C provides the Convert library that handles conversions explicitly between different types.
-There are no implicit conversions in Neo-C and all conversions must be performed deliberately using the Convert functions.
-These functions can throw errors if the conversion is not possible.

 - There is no implicit casting/converting in C++.
   - Float literals have to have decimal points.
 Ex: `10.0`
   - Integer literals cannot have decimal points.
 Ex: `10`

-Errors:
-: OutOfRange, InvalidInputType
+Not Done:

 Convert Library
 - `bool toBool<Type>(Type val)`